jimador-sf/test-full-stack/README.md

 Run `nx test <APP_NAME-e2e>:2e2` to execute the acceptance tests via [Cypress](https://www.cypress.io/).

+#### Dependency Graph

+`yarn nx dep-graph` will display a dependency graph for all of the repo components.

 **NOTE: All deployments (locally and in AWS) are configurable with a dev or production flag.**